maxammann/blog/content/projects/nuernberg-pass/index.md

 external: []
 ---

-Ehrenamtskarte is a project for the Bavarian ministry for social affairs.
-The card offers benefits for volunteers all around Bavaria.
+Nürnberg-Pass is a project for city of Nürnberg.
+The card offers benefits for people with low income in Nürnberg.